hbtoan2910/learnWebService/README.md

 # learnWebService
-This is a demo focusing on how to generate a web service and how to consume a web service
+This is a demo focusing on how to generate a web service (using SOAP) and how to consume a web service

 ## project_01: this is a Dynamic Web Project
 ### This is used to generate web service.